By Devika Krishna Kumar and Jessica Resnick-Ault

 EASE OF ACCESS

-In an auction of federal offshore leases this week, Shell submitted the most high bids for Gulf leases, winning 87 tracts of land valued at more than $84 million.
-BP grabbed the third-most parcels, winning 23 parcels priced at more than $15 million (£11.4 million).
+In an auction of federal offshore leases last week, Shell submitted the most high bids for Gulf leases, winning 87 tracts of land valued at more than $84 million.
+BP grabbed the third-most parcels, winning 23 parcels priced at more than $15 million.

 Shell's pipeline partnership, Shell Midstream Partners, shipped 10 percent more crude on the Mars system to the Gulf Coast last year.

-Both Shell's Tallant and BP's regional president for the Gulf of Mexico and Canada Starlee Sykes each said their company is continuing to actively invest in the Gulf, where they say crude can be produced at levels that were cost-competitive with that from shale formations.
+Both Shell's Tallant and BP's regional president for the Gulf of Mexico and Canada Starlee Sykes said their companies were continuing to actively invest in the Gulf, where they say crude can be produced at levels that were cost-competitive with that from onshore shale formations.

 With several new projects slated to come online as soon as this year, U.S. refiners could replace a good deal of heavy and medium-crude imports with Gulf barrels, said Sandy Fielden, director of commodities & energy research at Morningstar.